-Heroes 3.5: Wake of Gods Portal > Fanstratics – Frequently Asked Questions – Update #4
+Heroes 3.5: In the Wake of Gods Portal > Fanstratics – Frequently Asked Questions – Update #4

 Fanstratics – Frequently Asked Questions – Update #4